 “Once frozen milk is brought to room temperature, its ability to inhibit bacterial growth is lessened, especially 24 hours after thawing.
 Previously frozen human milk that has been thawed for 24 hours should not be left out at room temperature for more than 2 hours.ABM

 This sounds like after being brought to room temperature, there is a 24-hour period where you could feed the breast milk, and if it’s been thawed for more than 24 hours, it shouldn’t sit out for more than two hours.

 But to me, it sounds like if you have warmed it to room temperature, it should be okay for 24 hours (especially if you have refrigerated it).

 This is the only professional resource that cites any research, which I will share below.

 What the Research Says

-Their conclusion was, “fresh breast milk, fresh frozen breast milk, and breast milk is frozen for 21 days demonstrated significant inhibition of bacteria growth.
+“Fresh breast milk, fresh frozen breast milk, and breast milk is frozen for 21 days demonstrated significant inhibition of bacteria growth.
 A trend toward gradual loss of inhibiting activity was noted with prolonged freezing of breast milk.
-Although freezing may quantitatively decrease the amount of some breast milk host-defense factors, it cannot be assumed that comparable functional reductions will necessarily result.
+Although freezing may quantitatively decrease the amount of some breast milk host-defense factors, it cannot be assumed that comparable functional reductions will necessarily result.”

 So it didn’t provide a ton of guidance there.